authgear/helm-charts/README.md

 ## Requirements

-This section include information about the software and the hardware requirements to run Authgear on Kubernetes.
+This section includes information about the software and the hardware requirements to run Authgear on Kubernetes.

 ### Kubernetes requirements